reflectoring/reflectoring.github.io/_posts/2021-04-29-spring-webclient.md

 String responseBody = responseSpec.bodyToMono(String.class).block();
 ```

-This gives you a string containing the raw body of the response.
-It's possible to pass different classes here to parse content automatically into an appropriate format, or to use a Flux here instead to receive a stream of response parts (e.g. from an event-based API), but we'll come back to that in just a minute.
+This gives us a string containing the raw body of the response.
+It's possible to pass different classes here to parse content automatically into an appropriate format, or to use a `Flux` here instead to receive a stream of response parts (fir example from an event-based API), but we'll come back to that in just a minute.

 Note that we're not checking the status here ourselves.
-When you use `.retrieve()`, the client automatically checks the status code for you, providing a sensible default by throwing an error for any 4xx or 5xx responses.
+When we use `.retrieve()`, the client automatically checks the status code for us, providing a sensible default by throwing an error for any 4xx or 5xx responses.
 We'll talk about custom status checks & error handling later on too.

-## How to send a complex POST request with WebClient
+## How to Send a Complex POST Request with `WebClient`

-We've seen how to send a very basic GET request, but what happens if you want to send something more advanced?
+We've seen how to send a very basic GET request, but what happens if we want to send something more advanced?

 Let's look at a more complex example: